thomasteoh/thomasteoh.github.io/_posts/2016-10-20-r-rstudio-mobile-android.md

 title: Running R and RStudio from an Android mobile phone or tablet
 comments: true
 category: Technology
+description: Going through the process of compiling the web-accessible server version of RStudio locally onto an Android mobile phone, to use on the Run!

 ---

 ![RStudio on Android]({{ site.baseurl }}public/images/2016-10-20-rstudio-android.png)